calebWei/BestTowerSolution/README.md

 ## Attempts to resolve `Access Denied` Issue
 - Trying to spot any problem with the URL itself
 - Setting requested content type to `text/csv`
-- Messing with User agent attribute in header
+- Messing with User agent attribute in request header
 - Capturing packets with Wireshark (Don't think the issue is apparent from this view)
+- Examining difference in request/response headers

 Current hypothesis:
 - The object is set to private access